Jfadelli/JFadelli/README.md

 ---

-* I recently got hired at a tech company as an IT Administrator, and am enjoying the challenges with learning a new role in a tech company.
+* I am in the process of developing a few pet projects, spanning from gaming, to cooking, to professional website development.

-* 🔭 I’m currently working on ... kwcSanDiego.com <- a professional commercial real estate website
+* 🔭 I’m currently working remotely for Preformance Based Ergonomics <- A small tech company based in Oakland CA

-* 🌱 I’m currently learning ...
-Python and JavaScript <- Never stop learning
+* 🌱 I’m continuing to expand my knowledge of  ...
+Reasct, Python and JavaScript

 * 💬 Ask me about ... anything!
 <details><summary>😄 Pronouns: Sire</summary> (Like a knight)<br>